 Your DIS housing will cover a portion of your food expenses through either a food stipend purchase card or meals provided, but then you will have personal expenses and food expenses beyond that.
 Students have spent between $200-550 per month on food expenses beyond their coverage from DIS.
 This range depends heavily on how much you are eating at restaurants vs. cooking at home.

 In addition, past students have reported spending approximately $1000-3000 over the semester for personal expenses that fall into categories such as: toiletries, entertainment, non-meal food and beverage, and travel.
-A big differentiating factor is travel.
+A big differentiating factor is travel; students have reflected that focusing their travel more locally (but still across the country) has been more both financially strategic, and provided an even deeper feeling of connection to Denmark.
 Consider your spending habits within these categories at home and how they will look similar or different abroad.

 Read more about estimated costs below.